satansdeer/satansdeer.github.com/content/legacy-posts/quokka-clone/index.md

 image: thumb.jpg
 ---

-In this tutorial, we'll learn how to create a VSCode extension that will communicate with Node Inspector to collect execution data - basically a Quokka.js clone.
+In this tutorial, we'll learn how to create a VSCode extension that will communicate with Node Inspector to collect execution data - a Quokka.js clone.

 For those who don't know what Quokka.js is - it's a live scratchpad for Javascript/Typescript that allows you to see the results of code execution right in your editor.